codinglabsau/laravel-feature-flags/README.md

 }
 ```

-### Updating A Features State
+### Updating Feature State
-To change a features state you can call the following methods:
+To change the state of a feature you can call the following methods:
 ```php
 use Codinglabs\FeatureFlags\Facades\FeatureFlag;